 Domestic relations adjudication cases are further divided into cases concerning the matters set forth in Appended Table 1 of said Act (hereinafter referred to as the "Appended Table 1 cases") and those concerning the matters set forth in Appended Table 2 of said Act (hereinafter referred to as "Appended Table 2 cases").
 Appended Table 1 cases include permission to change a child's surname, renunciation of inheritance, permission to change a first name, commencement of guardianship, and permission for adoption.
-Since these cases have a strong nature of public welfare, the family court involves itself in such cases from a quardian standpoint.
-Generally, these are the type of cases where the parties are not in an adversarial relationship, and the cases cannot be resolved through an agreement between the parties.
+Since these cases have a strong nature of public welfare, the family court involves itself in such cases from a guardian standpoint.
+Generally, these are the types of cases where the parties are not in an adversarial relationship, and the cases cannot be resolved through an agreement between the parties.
 Therefore, they are solely handled through adjudication proceedings.

 Appended Table 2 cases include designation of a parent to exercise parental authority and alteration thereof, division of estate, a measure relating to child custody such as a request for child support, and share of expenses arising from marriage.
-As these are the type of cases where the parties are in an adversarial relationship, and the cases are primarily expected to be resolved on a voluntary basis through discussions between the parties, they are handled either through adjudication proceedings or conciliation proceedings.
+As these are the types of cases where the parties are in an adversarial relationship, they are primarily expected to be resolved on a voluntary basis through discussions between the parties, and are handled through conciliation proceedings as well as adjudication proceedings.

-Cases subject to domestic relations conciliation are domestic relations case, which, besides Appended Table 2 cases, are typically divorces of married couples.
+Cases subject to domestic relations conciliation are domestic relations cases, which, besides Appended Table 2 cases, are typically divorces of married couples.
 As mentioned above, matters subject to personal status litigation, such as divorce, must undergo domestic relations conciliation proceedings before an action is filed for them (conciliation-first principle).